Vibronav/acquisition/README.md

   --video-path VIDEO_PATH
                         Path to folder with videos --marker-length MARKER_LENGTH
+                        Length of the Aruco marker in cm (From protocol) --marker-margin MARKER_MARGIN
-                        Length of the Aruco marker in cm (default: 4.0 cm) --recursive           Flag to run recursively in subfolders of video-path (good for annotating all videos in dataset) --fps FPS             Frames per second for video processing (default: 30) --display             If true will display tracker on video
+                        Margin around the Aruco marker in cm (From protocol) --recursive           Flag to run recursively in subfolders of video-path (good for annotating all videos in dataset) --fps FPS             Frames per second for video processing (default: 30) --display             If true will display tracker on video